Fairfax Station, VA

 Q. Are Cruisers team suits required?

 A. Team swimsuits are not required although most members do wear them.
-We have a new team suit this year and we encourage all swimmers to wear a team swimsuit to show their team pride.
+We are using the same team suit as last year and we encourage all swimmers to wear a team swimsuit to show their team pride.
 Team caps also are not required, however, swimmers may not compete in swim caps which include the name or logo of any other team, according to NVSL rules.
 Our team suits are available online at www.SuitUpWaterSports.com or can be purchased at SuitUp in the University Mall at 10631 Braddock Road, Fairfax.

 Q. Are parents needed to help organize and run the Swim and Dive Team?